lupinelab/vmupdown/README.md

 It uses Proxmoxer (https://github.com/proxmoxer/proxmoxer) with a Flask frontend to monitor status and control powering on/off VMs or nodes.
 It also includes basic detection of conflicts in VFIO pcie devices shared between VMs.

-NB - Various assumptions on deployment platform are made in the below instructions, the below relates to Ubuntu 21.10.
+NB - Various assumptions on deployment platform are made in the below instructions, the below relates to Ubuntu.

 # Requirements:
 APT: